 Transgenderism — An umbrella term for the state or condition of identifying or expressing a gender identity that does not match a person's physical/genetic sex.
 Transgender is independent of sexual orientation, and those who self-identify as transgender may consider themselves to be heterosexual, homosexual, bisexual, pansexual, polysexual, or asexual.
 Approximately 700,000 individuals in the United States identify as transgender.

-Trans man — A transgender person who was born a female but claims the gender identity of a man (i.e., a biological male who identifies as a female).
+Trans man — A transgender person who was born a female but claims the gender identity of a man (i.e., a biological female who identifies as a male).

 Transsexual — A narrower term used to refer to people who identify as the opposite of their birth gender designation, regardless of whether they have undergone or intend to undergo hormone replacement therapy and/or sex reassignment surgery.

-Trans woman — A transgender person who was born a male but who claims the gender identity of a woman (i.e., a biological woman who identifies as a male).
+Trans woman — A transgender person who was born a male but who claims the gender identity of a woman (i.e., a biological man who identifies as a woman).

 Transvestite — A person who cross-dresses, or dresses in clothes of the opposite sex, though they may not identify with or want to be the opposite gender.
 (All transexuals are transgender, but transvestites do not necessarily fall into either of the other categories.)